This easy minestrone soup is a one-pot wonder loaded with flavor.

 • 6 cups vegetable broth

-• 28 ounces diced tomatoes with juices
+• 1 (large 28 ounce can) canned diced tomatoes with juices

 • 1 ½ teaspoons Italian seasoning